algorandfoundation/specs/dev/crypto.md

 The set of participants must already be known in order to verify a compact certificate.
 In practice, a commitment to the participants is stored in the block header of an earlier block.

+## Compact certificate validity

+A compact certificate is valid for the message hash specified in the certificate, with respect to a commitment to the array of participants,
+if:

+- All of the participant and signature information that appears in the reveals is validated by the Merkle proofs for the participants (against the commitment to participants, supplied outside of the certificate) and signatures (against the commitment in the compact certificate itself), respectively.

+- All of the signatures are valid signatures for the message hash specified in the compact certificate.

+- The signed weight claimed by the compact certificate is at least the proven weight that the certificate is trying to establish.

+- The reveals included as part of the compact certificate include all of the coins generated based on the certificate parameters.

 [ledger-spec]: https://github.com/algorand/spec/ledger.md